-In October 2011, our current pastor, Fr.
-Philip Sullivan, arranged for the Friars to move out of the Rectory-Office building into the former convent on Vega—which had been vacant for several months since the last tenants had moved out.
+The next pastor was Fr.
+Philip Sullivan (2011-2020), who arranged for the Friars to move out of the Rectory-Office building into the former convent on Vega—which had been vacant for several months.
 The move allowed the Friars some much-needed privacy—and the parish, much-needed space.
 The priests’ living room and their library have been converted into conference rooms; the dining room, breakfast nook, and Fr.
 Jerome’s former downstairs bedroom, into a vestibule, sacristy, and Adoration Chapel; the backyard, into a public courtyard and a shrine to Our Lady of Guadalupe; and the upstairs bedrooms, into either offices or meeting rooms.

 Many big events have taken place in the parish since its founding.
 The first was the closing Mass for the Solemn Novena in Preparation for the May 7, 1925, Canonization of St. Therese (on September 30, 1925, with Bishop Cantwell presiding).
 We have also celebrated the Commemorations of the Fourth Centennials of the Deaths of St. Teresa of Avila (on October 10, 1982), and of St. John of the Cross (on December 14, 1991.)
 From December 31, 1999, through January 2, 2000, as part of a worldwide pilgrimage, the remains of St. Therese made their visit to our parish—sealed in a Plexiglas-covered container.
 As stated by Fr.
 Matthew Williams, OCD, the pastor at the time of the visit, “This worldwide pilgrimage is fitting as it was St. Therese's dream to be a missionary; to spread the Word of God throughout the world.”

 In addition, we have celebrated three jubilees: our Silver Jubilee (25th) in 1949; our Golden Jubilee (50th) in 1974; and our Diamond Jubilee (75th) in 1999.
 The 50th celebration included a Parish family gathering in the Hall, where stories and anecdotes were shared about the parish’s past.
 We look forward to the celebrations for our 100th Anniversary in 2024!